UR91K/studio_project_manager/REQUIRED_FEATURES.md

 # Required Features

-This document outlines the required features and endpoints for the Studio Project Manager backend services.
+This document outlines the required features and endpoints for the Seula backend services.

 ## Collections Service